-Details: Harvard Graduate School of Design, Core II
+Details: Harvard GSD, Core II

 Date: Spring 2016

-Critic: Tom de Paor
+Critic: Tom DePaor

-Intimacy and camaraderie come into dialogue at Shack Up – a space intended to foster and accommodate all types, durations, and intensities of romantic and sexual inter-personal relationships among the millennial demographic.
-Permanence, establishing the institution of the club, must simultaneously allow for our increasing spontaneity and openness toward fast and chance encounters.
+Intimacy and camaraderie come into dialogue at Shack Up – a club-like space intended to foster and accommodate all types, durations, and intensities of romantic and sexual inter-personal relationships among the millennial demographic.
+Permanence, establishing the institution of the club, must simultaneously allow for increasing spontaneity and openness toward fast and chance encounters.

 A dispersed 9-square grid opens 4 alleyways for circulation.
 Upon entry, visitors to the Club have the choice of ascending narrower, more efficient “fast tracks” that move north-south through the site, or wider, meandering “slow tracks” that weave east-west through more programmatic stations.
 Individuals, pairs, and groups can each set the duration, pace, and sequence of their stays at the Club.